jitsedesmet/thesis/solution/storage-guidance-vocabulary/index.md

 You would describe a notification container with a `save-condition` as `only-stored-when-not-redundant` with a shape selector that is empty (matches anything).
 `sgv:client-control` would be `sgv:allow-when-not-claimed`.
-A UI interface asking the user to specify the location of a naw resource migt be desired.
+A UI interface asking the user to specify the location of a naw resource might be desired.
 This way, the application can operate as if the resource type is not new.

 #### Assume
 Same as above but more relaxed client control.
+A client deviating should always add an sgv description as to how this deviation is allowed.

 #### Deny
 Do not declare a notification container so no one matches the insert and do not allow client opinions by using a `sgv:client-control` of `sgv:no-control`.

+#### SPARQL-endpoint as canonical container
+An interesting idea comes from allowing SPARQL endpoints to be canonical containers.
+An LDP view could then be derived by using derived containers over the SPARQL endpoint.

 ### ACID